AtlasHW/stm32bs-template-default/README.md

 > The template for building applications for STM32 microcontrollers

-This project is modifyed and maintained by the [Atlas Song Kai] [atlas.song-k@gmail.com].
+This project is modifyed and maintained by the [Atlas Song Kai][atlas email].
 The origin project is developed and maintained by the [Cortex-M team][team].

 ## Dependencies